dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 language demonstrated how capitalization of letters mid-sentence was utilized to place emphasis on significant words.
 Throughout the Declaration, especially in this manuscript, nouns were selected to emphasize words of significance; a characteristic that is evident in the Preamble.
 Capitalization survived the written drafts, into John Dunlap's official print on the eve of July 4.
-As the approximately two hundred Dunlap broadsides traveled from Dula['s print shop to their respective locations and representatives, including the copy Washington read to his troops on July 9 in New York City, the intention of this capitalization was realized as the reader's voice brought life to the Declaration.
+As the approximately two hundred Dunlap broadsides traveled from Dulap's print shop to their respective locations and representatives, including the copy Washington read to his troops on July 9 in New York City, the intention of this capitalization was realized as the reader's voice brought life to the Declaration.
 This manuscript draft has provided the first opportunity to view the contemplation of words the Declaration's authors felt should hold emphasis within the body of text and when read aloud.